Fly Fishing Gear Buyers Guide

 Fly Reels: What Matters (and What Doesn’t)

-For most freshwater fly fishing, reels are far simpler than they’re often made out to be.
-Their primary job is to balance the rod, hold the fly line, and manage fish once hooked.
+A reel's primary job is to balance the rod, hold the fly line, and manage fish once hooked.
 They are not what makes a rod cast well.

 What matters most in a fly reel is:

-• Durability for repeated use in all conditions
+- Durability for repeated use in all conditions

-• Proper balance with your rod
+- Proper balance with your rod

-What matters less for most anglers:
+What matters less for most freshwater anglers:

-• Ultra-high drag systems for trout fishing
+- Ultra-high drag systems for trout fishing

 A smooth, dependable reel that balances your rod will do its job quietly and effectively for years.